MopsieX/REO/README.md

 ﻿# RealmEye Overlay

 This is an early version.
 There may be bugs that I haven't encountered.
 Please report all bugs here.
+You need the ASP.NET Core Runtime by Microsoft to install and run the app.
+You can download it [here](https://dotnet.microsoft.com/download/dotnet-core/3.1)

 ### Features: